learn-co-curriculum/uci-mod-1-introduction-to-css-lab/README.md

 all of our CSS code directly in the  `<style>` tag.
 This allows us to only have to write styles for the entire site once, instead of repeating every `<style>` element on every page.
 A common workflow is to see developers work on CSS inside of the `<style>` tag until their styling is done.
-At that point they move it to their external file and remove the `<style>` element from the HTML page.
+At that point, they move it to their external file and remove the `<style>` element from the HTML page.
 Feel free to try it out!